metalsoft-io/metalcloud-sdk-go/docs/BucketConfiguration.md

 `func (o *BucketConfiguration) HasInfrastructureDeployId() bool`

 HasInfrastructureDeployId returns a boolean if a field has been set.

+### GetLogicalNetworkId

+`func (o *BucketConfiguration) GetLogicalNetworkId() float32`

+GetLogicalNetworkId returns the LogicalNetworkId field if non-nil, zero value otherwise.

+### GetLogicalNetworkIdOk

+`func (o *BucketConfiguration) GetLogicalNetworkIdOk() (*float32, bool)`

+GetLogicalNetworkIdOk returns a tuple with the LogicalNetworkId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLogicalNetworkId

+`func (o *BucketConfiguration) SetLogicalNetworkId(v float32)`

+SetLogicalNetworkId sets LogicalNetworkId field to given value.

+### HasLogicalNetworkId

+`func (o *BucketConfiguration) HasLogicalNetworkId() bool`

+HasLogicalNetworkId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)